annuk123/annuk123/README.md

 ## Hi, I’m Annu 👋

-**Indie Hacker · Builder · Product-focused Developer**
+**Indie Hacker · Early-stage Founder · Builder**

-I’m a self-taught developer from India, building calm, intentional products for solo founders and creators.
+I’m a self-taught developer from India, learning by building and thinking deeply about products.
-I care more about **clarity, usability, and shipping** than hype.
+I care about clarity, fundamentals, and shipping things that actually help — not chasing hype.

 ---

-###  Currently Building
+###  Currently Exploring & Building

-**RemindMe**
-A smart workflow & reminders platform designed for indie makers who want structure without complexity.

-- Automation-first reminders
-- Simple workflows for daily execution
-- Built with long-term usability in mind
+**Nexra AI**
+An early-stage product idea focused on helping founders think more clearly about their startup ideas
+before committing time, money, or emotional energy.

+What I’m doing right now:
+- Clarifying the core problem and user persona
+- Talking to builders and collecting early feedback
+- Experimenting with product direction and positioning

+This stage is **early, iterative, and intentionally slow**.

 ---

 ###  What I’m Focused On

+- Learning **product thinking & system design** by building in public
+- Developing **Data Analytics skills** (SQL, dashboards, insights)
+  to make better product and business decisions
-- Shipping small, meaningful features consistently
+- Shipping small, meaningful improvements consistently
-- Improving product thinking & system design
-- Building in public and documenting learnings

-I share progress and thoughts on
+I share honest progress, learnings, and doubts on
 → **Twitter:** https://twitter.com/Annu66126617

+---

+###  Data Analytics (Learning in Public)

+I’m building a foundation in analytics to support product validation and decision-making:

+- SQL fundamentals & analytical thinking
+- Dashboarding & KPI storytelling (practice projects)
+- Translating raw data into clear insights

 ---

 ###  Tech I Use (When Needed)